 Take advantage of convenient, plant-based options if it will help you eat more plants.
 Choose grape tomatoes, packages of baby carrots, prepackaged apple slices, whole apples, clementines, or bananas.

-You can easily add extra veggies to:
+You can easily eat more plants by adding extra veggies to the following: